 • testifying to City Council on CPACE legislation and preparing testimony for solar legislation (both signed into law this year), and

 • participating in Architects Advocacy Day and Practice Encroachment task force.

 If elected, Brian will continue his involvement with COTE and support AIA National goals to unify COTE with Design Excellence.

 DIRECTOR OF FIRM CULTURE AND PROSPERITY (2-Year Term)

 Philip Burkett, AIA

 As a Principal Architect and Executive Leader at Meyer, Phil has influenced the transformations of many iconic Philadelphia companies.
 With a passion for meeting new people and real estate deal-making, Phil is well connected in both the Philadelphia marketplace and the national real estate market.
 Phil serves as a board member of the Philadelphia Chapter of NAIOP, the NAIOP National Education Committee, and the Montgomery County Development Council and as an Membership Ambassador for the Philadelphia Chamber of Commerce.

-AIA PA DIRECTOR (3-Year Term)
+AIA PA REPRESENTATIVE (3-Year Term)

 Scott J. Compton, AIA, NCARB, LEED AP